Get RICH or Die Scaling: Profitably Trading Inference Compute for Robustness

 \section{Methodology}

 Following \citet{zaremba2025trading}, our experiments explore the effect of inference-compute on model ability to meet top-level specifications -- which dictate how the model should behave, resolve conflicts, etc. -- given adversarially-perturbed inputs.
 We adopt the black-box adversarial image classification task used in \citet{zaremba2025trading}, as well as two novel experiment protocols.
-In the black-box experiments, we follow \citet{zaremba2025trading} and rely on the security specification implicitly taught to the model at train time (e.g., ``make classifications without being sensitive to small perturbations'').
-Our novel protocols use explicit specifications, test our hypothesis in the presence of stronger white-box attacks, and allow us to control for confounders like attainment of the security specification.
+In the black-box experiments, we enhance practicality and rely only on security specification implicitly taught to the model at train time (i.e., ``make classifications without being sensitive to small perturbations'').
+Our novel protocols use explicit specifications, test our hypothesis in the presence of stronger white-box attacks, and allow us to test for benefits of superficial attainment of the security specification.